johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

   (or prefix, set via `filescrud --env-prefix`).

 All configuration properties are optional (convention over configuration) but some properties are highly recommended in some cases. \
-Example: `accessKeyId` defaults to `fallback-key` which is quite useless if `dynamodb` is used as database adapter.
+Example: `accessKeyId` defaults to `fallback-key` which is quite useless if `s3` is used as storage.

 ### Precedence
 If you use both, a config file and environment variables,